nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Important Information:**

 - The set budget can be compared with the total sum of expenditures with the [`check`](#48-checking-expenditures-against-the-set-budget) command.
+- The set budget will not be saved after the `exit` command, thus it will be 0 when MyLedger is restarted.
 ### 4.8 Checking expenditures against the set budget

 Compares the set budget via the [`set`](#47-setting-a-budget) command against the total sum of expenditures in the expenditures.